What Is a Homeowners Association (HOA)? Rules, Fees, and What Home Buyers Need to Know

 Homeowners associations protect neighborhood home values by investing in the community, providing amenities to its residents, and maintaining curb appeal standards.
 An HOA may also pay for shared services including building and lawn care, fitness room and pool amenities, and elevator maintenance.

-In condominiums, the homeowners association pays for the building’s master condo policy, which is necessary for every warrantable condo.
+In condominiums, the homeowners association pays for the building's master condo policy, which is necessary for a condo to get its warrantable condo certification.

 Residents of HOA-governed communities must join their local association and follow its rules, known formally as Covenants, Conditions, and Restrictions (CC&Rs).